MarinaDomingas/flatTire/myBikeHasAFlatTiret.md

 ### Remove the wheel

-1. Use an upright bike stand to elevate the wheel while you work.
-If necessary, you can turn the bike upside down to work on it, just remember to remove the panniers and other bags beforehand to prevent scratching them.
+1. **Use an upright bike stand to elevate the wheel while you work**

+- If necessary, you can turn the bike upside down to work on it, just remember to remove the panniers and other bags beforehand to prevent scratching them.

-2. Disconnect the brakes if they're in the way of taking off the wheel
+2. **Disconnect the brakes if they're in the way of taking off the wheel**
 - if it's rim brakes, you’ll need to release your brakes.
 - If it's a v-brake, squeeze the brake arms together to ease the tension so you can release the cable.
 - If there is a quick-release lever on the brake, open the lever.

-3. Release the wheel from the frame
+3. **Release the wheel from the frameReinstall the wheel**
 - Loosen the nuts on the wheel axle with a wrench.
 - Use silicone spray or even cooking spray if the nuts refuse to loosen with a wrench or ratchet alone.
 - Some newer bikes have much simpler, quick-release wheel latches — in this case, just open the latch without removing the wheel yet.

-4. Pull the chain out of the way if you're removing the back wheel
+4. **Pull the chain out of the way if you're removing the back wheel**
 - You can give the chain more slack by adjusting the gears.
 - Shift until the chain is on the outermost gear on the rear wheel and the innermost gear on the pedal spindle.
 - Pull back on the rear derailleur (which guides the chain during gear shifts) so that the chain pulls away from the cassette's (gear disc's) cogs.

-5. Slide the wheel free from the bike
+5. **Slide the wheel free from the bike**
 - Guide the front wheel's axle — now that the nuts or quick-release are loose — out of the forked slot that holds it to the frame.
 - For the rear wheel, carefully guide the wheel down and forward (for an upright bike) past the chain and anything else in the way.
 - Keep pulling back on the rear derailleur to move the chain clear of the wheel.